d-slabunov/trello-clone/README.md

 # What am I using to create the app

 I'm using create-react-app for a client and node and express for server.
 Also, I'm using mongodb as a database and bootstrap as a css framework.
+And air-bnb config for eslint.

 # What you can do using the app